joelfiddes/topoCLIM/README.md

 python tclim_run.py workdir path2tscale path2cordex
 ```

-Downscaled timeseries for each climate scenario and for each TopoSCALE point will be writted to the *workdir* under a folder structure corresponding to each TopoSCALE point.
+Downscaled timeseries for each climate scenario and for each TopoSCALE point will be written to the *workdir* under a folder structure corresponding to each TopoSCALE point.